 Rainbow Immigrant and Refugee Services

-SPECTRUM’s Immigrant and Refugee Services consist of two components: (1) Rainbow Multicultural Connect – a social group where people from diverse cultures gather together to discuss what it is like to be LGBTQ+ across the world, (2) Coming Out Discussion Group, and (3) a pool of volunteers who can assist LGBTQ-identified newcomers in various ways.
+SPECTRUM’s Immigrant and Refugee Services consist of three components: (1) Rainbow Multicultural Connect – a social group where people from diverse cultures gather together to discuss what it is like to be LGBTQ+ across the world, (2) Coming Out Discussion Group, and (3) a pool of volunteers who can assist LGBTQ-identified newcomers in various ways.

 We have activities and discussions that allow us to get to know one another, learn from each another and share about our experiences.

 Our goal is to ensure that the majority of people attending are in fact LGBTQ-identified.
 Some of the resource people present, however, may not be LGBTQ-identified, but are present because they are allies who bring special expertise.
 Allies are welcome, but are expected to undergo sensitivity training prior to attending the group.

-The dates, times, and locations of the Rainbow Newcomers social evening are listed (as with all SPECTRUM events) on the SPECTRUM Calendar.
+The dates, times, and locations of the Rainbow Multicultural Connect social evening are listed (as with all SPECTRUM events) on the SPECTRUM Calendar.

 Volunteers to Assist Newcomers

 SPECTRUM maintains a pool of volunteers who can be called upon to help particular newcomers when a need arises.
 Since we want to be as LGBTQ-centred as possible, we are trying to ensure that most volunteers are LGBTQ-identified, but we also welcome other people with particular expertise – such as legal experience.
 If, for example, a newcomer needs help getting somewhere in town, a volunteer can accompany the newcomer on public transit, or give the person a ride.
 Volunteers can also provide assistance in English-language instruction in an LGBTQ-centred environment.
 Volunteers can go with newcomers to act as advocates at medical appointments, etc.